shlewislee/correct-horse-gpt/README.md

 # correct-horse-gpt

-Generate secure, `correct-horse-battery-staple` style passphrase and compromise said passphrase with not-so-secure GPT telling you how to memorize it, because why not.
+Generate secure, `correct-horse-battery-staple` style passphrase and compromise said passphrase with not-so-secure LLM telling you how to memorize it, because why not.

 Supports Korean and English.